tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 <hr>

-# II.
-Improve the mobile experience
+## II.
+Improve the experience for mobile and tablet devices

 Let's go ahead and modify the CSS to improve the use experience on mobile devices.
-What we're going to do is to center the text and the button both horizontally *and* vertically on the page.
+What we're going to do is to center the text and the button both horizontally *and* vertically on the page for both mobile and tablet devices, while leaving the desktop experience with horizontal alignment only

 - There are a lot of ways to do the vertical centering - see this Stack Overflow post --> https://stackoverflow.com/questions/19461521/how-to-center-an-element-horizontally-and-vertically
-- Pick one of these approaches and make it so - the second one - **Approach 2 - Flexbox method** works well
+- Let's pick one of these approaches and use it - the second one - **Approach 2 - Flexbox method** works well
-- These new CSS rules will be added to your mobile media query
 - In this exercise you will make create CSS breakpoints for 3 different screen sizes - mobile, tablet, and dektop/large tablet
 - We will be using the same `max-width` breakpoints that bulma does - https://bulma.io/documentation/overview/responsiveness/
 - First, here is your HTML for the new centered layout we are doing (replace the old HTML with this):